 All cases of bankruptcy are handled by the federals courts.
 The decision to pay or not to repay lies in the hands of a bankruptcy judge.
 The evidence is what guides the judge to reach the final decision.

 When a debtor declares his or her state of bankruptcy, the hearing commences.
 Two outcomes are likely; discharge or the restructuring of debt.
 In rare cases, a trustee can be appointed to run your business to implement the pending payments.

 Bankruptcy gives business owners an opportunity to get out of debt while working with traders in a fair manner.
 Once the entire ordeal ends, most debtors will feel much better to start afresh.

 What is an Exception?

 An exception in the world of bankruptcy refers to the properties and assets that can be retained as you let go of other items.
 Schedule C talks about personal property as an exception and belongs to the owner even when in debt.
 Exceptions are only accessible to a debtor filing for bankruptcy.

 Most Common Types of Bankruptcy

 Once you file for bankruptcy, you need to know that your credit score will receive a negative impact.
 A bankruptcy can stay in your credit history for up to ten years.

-The most common bankruptcy codes in the United States for business owners are chapter 7 (Liquidation) and Chapter 11 (Reorganization).
-We will cover these two in detail.
+The most common bankruptcy codes in the United States for business owners are chapter 7 (Liquidation), Chapter 11 (Reorganization), Chapter 13 (Adjustment of Debts), and Chapter 12 (For Farmers & Fishermen).